 The Utopians are so severe in punishing adulterers because ruptured marriages disrupt the peace and operations of the commonwealth.
 That being said, Hythloday never gives a reason as to why the Utopians believe that marriage is the ideal relation between man and woman.
 It might not be ideal of pleasure, but it is at least a system that society and the government and regulate.

-The Utopians have one custom that Hythloday finds foolish: they show a woman naked to her prospective husband before marriage.
+The Utopians have one custom that Hythloday finds foolish: they show prospective husbands and wives their potential spouses before marriage.
 Who would buy a horse, they argue, without inspecting it thoroughly?
-The Utopians also understand that not all men are so wise as to be pleased only by their wife’s virtue.
-This practice also prevents husbands from being alienated from their wives later after discovering a theretofore hidden “deformity.”
+The Utopians understand that not all men and women are so enlightened as to be pleased only by their spouse's virtue, but also by their physical appearance.
+This practice prevents spouses from being alienated from each other later if they discover a previously hidden “deformity.”

 Hythloday proves himself either more moral or more irrationally prudish than the Utopians in disapproving of their pragmatic premarital customs.
-Still, the comparison of a woman to a horse is enormously dehumanizing, and it seems unfair that women shouldn’t be able to preview their would-be spouses too.
+Still, the comparison of selecting a mate to buying a horse does seem inarguably dehumanizing.

 Matrimony is never broken in Utopia except by death, adultery, or intolerable behavior on the part of one of the spouses; in the latter case, the council may license a person to divorce their present spouse and wed another.
 However, the spouse who misbehaved lives in infamy, and is forbidden from remarrying.
 If a husband and wife can’t get along, and they find others they can get along with better (and agree to do so), the council can also grant them a divorce, although this is rarely done, to discourage people from seeking easy ways out of marriage.